-13. Sell premium archive access with a Timewall
+14. Sell premium archive access with a Timewall

 Do you have a deep archive of evergreen content (I’m looking at you magazine publishers)?
 Are you amassing a database of valuable content for a niche?
 Lock down your articles after a specific amount of time and require a more expensive plan to access it as Track and Field News has been doing.

-14. Upsell products on your check-out page
+15. Upsell a product on your check-out page

 Add a checkbox to purchase a print edition, calendar, DVD, or other physical good during registration.
 Small Boats Magazine publishes an annual print book that you can easily add on checkout.